sitedata/cortex/examples/text-generator/README.md

 $ curl http://***.amazonaws.com/text/generator \
     -X POST -H "Content-Type: application/json" \
     -d '{"text": "machine learning"}'

-Machine learning, with more than one thousand researchers around the world today, are looking to create computer-driven machine learning algorithms that can also be applied to human and social problems, such as education, health care, employment, medicine, politics, or the environment...
 ```

 Any questions? [chat with us](https://gitter.im/cortexlabs/cortex).